 - If you are not going to be able to turn up for a booked visit please let us know as soon as possible so we can make you slot available to others.

-- Face coverings are now mandatory in the museum and shop so please bring you own face coverings as the museum cannot provide one.
+- Face coverings are now mandatory in the museum and shop.
+Please bring you own face coverings as the museum cannot provide one.

 - Please keep all prams, pushchairs and mobility aids with you and do not leave them in the museum foyer.